edX: Innovative Online Learning

 -

-Some weeks ago I was looking for advanced online education platforms to tweak my knowledge around a few subjects.
-There are several great ones such as Lynda.com or Video2Brain but I was looking for a bit more academical approach with a tad of interactivity.
-Luckily enough that day I came across edX and really loved their offerings.
+Some weeks ago, I sought advanced online education platforms to tweak my knowledge of a few subjects.
+There are several great ones, such as Lynda.com or Video2Brain, but I was looking for a more academic approach with a tad of interactivity.
+Luckily, that day, I came across edX and enjoyed their offerings.

-edX-high-resolution-png-logo-no-transparency-large-big-hqedX is a program run by several prestigious universities to offer online courses across many subjects and making them available on-demand and world-wide.
-I have signed up to my first course already which is the GSE2x “Leaders of Learning” by HarvardX and really enjoy it thus far.
-Every week a new part is brought online but if you don’t have much time in a particular week you can always continue where you left-off later on.
+edX-high-resolution-png-logo-no-transparency-large-big-hqedX is a program run by several prestigious universities that offers online courses across many subjects and makes them available on-demand and worldwide.
+I have signed up for my first course already, the GSE2x “Leaders of Learning” by HarvardX, and I really enjoy it thus far.
+Every week a new part is brought online, but if you don’t have much time in a particular week, you can always continue where you left off later on.

-I was talking about this to my friend Diana Adams and she tweeted it a little later.
-Following that tweet it seemed many people did not know about edX but really liked it.
-That is why I wanted to share my opinion with you even further on this article.
+I talked about this to my friend Diana Adams, who tweeted it a little later.
+Many people did not know about edX after that tweet but liked it.
+I wanted to share my opinion of this article with you further.

 What’s happening on the platform?

-So what do you get on this platform speaking of user experience?
-For me it was the first online education portal made available to the public entirely free of cost by universities.
+So, what do you get on this platform speaking of user experience?
+For me, it was the first online education portal made available to the public entirely free of cost by universities.
 That’s a great step forward in mass education.
-The courses are all online and provide you with mixed media with a guideline to go through them.
-They offer you high quality videos of your professor, quizzes, written resources, visual explanation and when applicable even virtual 3D models all on-demand and on your own pace.
+The courses are all online and provide you with mixed media with guidelines to go through them.
+They offer high-quality videos of your professor, quizzes, written resources, visual explanations, and, when applicable, even virtual 3D models, all on demand and at your own pace.

-When you start a course there is a bit of forms to complete but it’s obvious that those only serve the improvement of the whole edX system so I happily completed them.
+When you start a course, there is a bit of form to complete, but it’s evident that those only serve to improve the whole edX system, so I happily completed them.

 Subjects

-There is a great range of subjects available and definitely not only IT related matters to counter popular believe online education.
+There is a great range of subjects available, not only IT-related matters, to counter popular belief in online education.
 Check out all those great topics currently available:

 Anant Agarwal discussing the finer points of engineering code with an edX engineer edited